TIY-Austin-Front-End-Engineering/Curriculum/day-10/README.md

 [Table of Contents](/README.md)

-# Day 10: Yeoman, Objects and Events
+# Day 10: Yeoman, Objects and DOM Events

 ## Review
 - Breadcrumbs leaderboard
+- Variables as a box analogy
 - Class partner picker

 ## Goals
 - Install and use Yeoman
+- How to read MDN documentation
 - Javascript objects
-- Javascript events

 # Goal 1: Install and use Yeoman
 ## Install Yeoman